-"So...

-Kumar counted on his right hand fingers impatiently while the woman he wanted to be with and the man he wanted to be fell into an more intense embrace.
-Rather than torture himself more, he looking upward at the prisoners with his binoculars, bare-handed, building a flesh cutting barbed wire fence., One of their faces looked painfully and interestingly familiar.
+"So..."
+Kumar waited impatiently while the woman he wanted to be with and the man he wanted to be fell into an more intense embrace.
+Rather than torture himself more, he looked upward with his binoculars at bare-handed prisoners building a flesh cutting barbed wire fence., One of their faces looked painfully and interestingly familiar.
 "What the fuck...Sheriff, Colonel, Sergeant now INMATE ...Johnston?" he exclaimed.

 Leona and Russell released each other.
 Kumar handed Russell the binoculars, respectfully.
-Leona grabbed if from Chief Russell, rudely, throwing the, for the most part, rightfully elected head of the Indian band off balance.
+Leona grabbed them from Chief Russell, rudely, throwing the, for the most part, rightfully elected head of the Indian band off balance.

-"Johnston gets scalped first!"
+"I thought Johnston was the first asshole we were supposed to scalp!"
 Leona grunted as she brought the ocular to her eyes.

 "Think someone else may have beat you to it," Kumar replied, having seen the shaved half Johnston's head lacking visible stubble, as it was on the rest of the prisoners in the chain gang.